Staff writer-Sam Brennan

 Seattle 2016 Shaky OLine

-By the time the last season playoff loss to Carolina sunk-in in the locker room, the Seattle Seahawks already new bolstering its offensive line in the off-season was a top priority.
-The 2016 NFC West Division Champs still have issues but some how found a way to make it back into the post-season.
+Seattle Seahawks already new bolstering its offensive line in the off-season was a top priority.
+Since it's 2016 NFC West Division Champs some how found a way to make it back into the post-season once but failed in 2017.

 Russell Wilson was always under pressure. and scrambling extending plays outside the pocket and on the run.
 The offensive line was among the league's worst for allowing sacks.

-Losing two key pieces of the 2014 offensive line is definitely no help for the Seahawks.
-Seattle traded 2-time pro bowl Center Max Unger and lost guard James Carpenter to free agency.
-Last season, Unger and Carpenter helped the Seahawks' to be twelfth in the league in sacks allowed in 2014 with 42 sacks conceded.
+Losing two key pieces to the offensive line is definitely no help for the Seahawks.
+Once Seattle traded 2-time pro bowl Center Max Unger and lost guard James Carpenter to free agenc this hve been down hill.
+Unger and Carpenter helped the Seahawks' to be twelfth in the league in sacks allowed in 2014 with 42 sacks conceded.

-If Russell Wilson gets more time, they could be much more successful.
+If Russell Wilson gets more time, they could be much more successful in 2018.

 If the Seahawks want to make another playoff run and beyond, the offensive line has to be fixed.